 “Loneliness and the feeling of being unwanted is the most terrible poverty.” -Mother Teresa

 Have you experienced, or are you in, one of those times?
 It’s not something we talk about much.
 We feel like others will think we are weak if we admit how we are feeling.
-So we say, “we’re doing alright”, or “everything is great”, and the truth remains concealed from those who might otherwise help.
-Physical effects begin to show up like excessive daydreaming, loss of focus and drive and disrupted sleep habits.
+So we say we’re “doing alright” or “everything is great” and the truth remains concealed from those who might otherwise help.
+It begins to look like excessive daydreaming, loss of focus and drive, and disrupted sleep habits.
 Left to fester, loneliness can turn into depression and lower the long-term quality of our lives.
 There are ways to combat loneliness and rebuild self-confidence and joy.
-Here are four ways to break free from loneliness.
+Here are 4 ways to break free from loneliness.

 Accept that invite to dinner.
 Visit family you haven’t seen in a long time.
 Connect on social media to both new and old friends.
-But if you are married make sure your wife knows everything and is okay with who you are connecting with.
 Take a walk in a crowded area and breathe in life.
 Go to where the people are.

 Sound off: Do you have some ideas to offer on what to do when you are lonely?

 Huddle up with your kids and ask, “Have you ever felt lonely?”